rixx/books.rixx.de/data/reviews/robert-galbraith/the-cuckoos-calling/index.md

   rating: 4
 ---

 I did enjoy myself.
-Written fairly well (if a bit heavy on the fancy words in the beginning).
+Well-written (if heavy on the fancy words in the beginning).
 Looking forward to the next books in the series.